Best Angle Grinder for Sharpening Mower Blades

 - Works with standard 4.5″ discs and common accessories

-- Tool-only for flexibility if you already own DEWALT batteries
+- Tool-only option for buyers who already own DEWALT batteries

 You get a workhorse corded grinder that leans into raw power and reliability.
-The motor and airflow system keep dust out of the guts so it lasts longer, the One-Touch guard makes positioning simple, and the quick-change wheel system speeds up swaps when you switch from cutting to grinding.
+The motor and airflow system help manage dust, the One-Touch guard makes positioning simple, and the quick-change wheel system speeds up disc swaps.

 What People Say